 8 Exotic Pets That Smell Bad

-The most common pet fox species, notably red foxes, are notorious among exotic pet owners for their pungent skunk-like odor.
-Foxes have a musky aroma that helps convey their status and helps to mark their territory, but the smell of the urine is especially strong.
+The most common pet fox species, red foxes, are notorious among exotic pet owners for their pungent, skunk-like odor.
+Foxes have a musky aroma that helps convey their status and mark their territory, but the smell of their urine is especially strong.
 The foxes themselves have a typical animal muskiness, but because their pee and poop has such an intense odor and they tend to pee often and use it to scent mark, they will accumulate the smell even with frequent bathing.